- Real Estate

 vendor actually has legal ownership ("title") which

-have to pay out certain amounts of money to utilities, the
+Your lawyer will need to pay out certain amounts of money to

-disbursements.
-It is important to distinguish between the
+the closing date.
+It is important to distinguish between

-lawyer's fee and disbursements.
-The fee is the payment for
+the lawyer's fee and disbursements.
+The fee is the payment

 Disbursements are amounts that a lawyer must pay to others to